Task 01 - Automate container deployment via GitHub Actions workflow

 Description

-In this task, you will use GitHub Copilot to generate a GitHub Actions workflow that automates the deployment of the chat application to an Azure Container Registry.
+In this task, you will use GitHub Copilot to generate a GitHub Actions workflow that automates building the container image, pushing it to Azure Container Registry, and deploying it to your Azure Container App.
 You will then set up the necessary GitHub secrets and perform the deployment using the generated workflow.

 Success Criteria